mtw/mtw.github.io/Pelican/content/contact.rst

 Contact
 #######
 :summary: Contact Michael Thomas Wolfinger
-:title: Contact Michael T. Wolfinger Bioinformatics
+:title: Reach out to Michael T. Wolfinger
 :description: Connect with Michael T. Wolfinger in Bioinformatics.
 Get in touch for expert insights and knowledge.
 Contact details available on our website.

 :breadcrumb: / Home